-Private capital deal success depends on increasing the velocity and volume of deal flow, so it’s critical that every venture capitalist (VC) has a solid deal sourcing process in place to discover high-value, high-potential companies and startups.
+Private capital deal success depends on increasing the velocity and volume of deal flow, so it's critical that every investment team has a solid deal sourcing process in place to discover high-value, high-potential companies and startups.

 To close a single deal, the average firm often looks at dozens—if not more—of new opportunities.
 Efficient, streamlined deal sourcing is a must.